Getting a Good Grasp of the Two Types of Lasting Power of Attorney

 This article is correct as at 27 March 2023.

-Following the Mental Capacity Act 2005 which came into effect on the 1st October 2007, the Lasting Power of Attorney was introduced.
+Following the Mental Capacity Act 2005, which came into effect on the 1st October 2007, the Lasting Power of Attorney was introduced.

-The second one was new – the health and welfare LPA – which allows the attorney to make decisions on behalf of that person regarding their welfare, such as where they might live to allowing or refusing medical treatment.
+The second one is a health and welfare LPA, which allows the attorney to make decisions on behalf of that person regarding their welfare, such as where they might live to allowing or refusing medical treatment.